XCentium/SC-Plugin-Tax-Avalara/README.md

 4. Login to Sitecore content editor, on the ribbon, click on Commerce and click Update Data Templates

-5. Go to Sitecore Launch Pad, you will see a huge Avalara Panel button (See figure 2.0 on the Avalara Setup Reference.docx).
-Click on it and it will take you to your configuration panel (See figure 3.0 on the Avalara Setup Reference.docx).
+5. Go to Sitecore Launch Pad, you will see a huge Avalara Panel button [See figure 2.0 on the Avalara Setup Reference.docx](docs/AvalaraSetupReference.docx).
+Click on it and it will take you to your configuration panel [See figure 3.0 on the Avalara Setup Reference.docx](docs/AvalaraSetupReference.docx).

 6. Add all credentials ans shipping address to the form on the panel and click save.